Disclaimer

 Investors may be able to follow appreciating trends in the market to flip a property.
 Perhaps property in a specific market or location is rising in value particularly quickly and the opportunity could be jumped on.

 From a product perspective, environmentally friendly properties could be bought and flipped.
-Demand for greener homes has never been higher and with looming environmental legislation, the need for speed could be paramount.
+Demand for greener homes continues to grow and with the threat of new environmental legislation looming, the need for speed could be paramount.

 Fix-and-flip investments